SereicikasTomas/color-picker/README.md

 - Start up parcel and typescript with `npm start`.
 - *Optional* You can start up parcel without type checking with `npm run serve`.

-To prepare deployment build use `npm run buil`.
+To prepare deployment build use `npm run build`.

 To remove dist folder use `npm run clean`.